 You probably already knew that you can track the detailed balances and holdings in all of your accounts, including investment, checking, savings, and credit cards with one login.

 It should come as no surprise that they also display your investment returns; I used their charts in my quarterly updates for years until I stopped publishing them.

-However, when you start to click around Personal Capital’s site a bit, you may find features that you didn’t know existed.
+However, when you start to click around Empower’s site a bit, you may find features that you didn’t know existed.
 I know I did.

 A few disclaimers before we get started: